specla/database/Readme.md

 ```

 # Usage
-Specla database includes to modules the `Query builder` and the `DB.Model`.
+Specla database includes two modules the `Query builder` and the `DB.Model`.

 # Query builder